TinyLEO-toolkit/TinyLEO-SIGCOMM25/Experimental-results/figure17/README.md

 ### Experimental methodology

 **Figure 17a-c** We compared TinyLEO's control plane with Aalyria's open-source TS-SDN implementation.
-We tracked control-plane overhead by collecting topology snapshots at 60-second intervals over a 12-hour period for our 1,763-satellite network matched to the geographic mesh grid topology intent in figurel6b.
+The topology data used for this analysis was directly generated using our open-source TinyLEO toolkit's MPC matching algorithm, which created the geographic mesh grid topology shown in Figure 16b.
+We tracked control-plane overhead by collecting topology snapshots at 60-second intervals over a 12-hour period for our 1,763-satellite network.
 For each snapshot transition, we computed required updates, including ISL establishments/terminations and routing table changes.
+All these computations were performed on the topology files output by our toolkit's MPC matching process.
 We measured three metrics: inter-satellite route updates (17a), routing control messages (17b), and total signaling overhead (17c).
 **Figure17d** We evaluate TinyLEO's failure recovery performance by injecting 2,000 random link failures across the network.
+The underlying constellation and topology data were both generated using our open-source toolkit, providing a realistic foundation for failure analysis.
 For each failure, we measure four time components: (1) failure notification time - delay for failure information to reach the MPC controller; (2) MPC computation time - processing required to calculate new topology; (3) deployment time - delay to distribute new configuration to affected satellites; and (4) total recovery time.
 All measurements account for realistic network propagation delays based on physical distances between satellites and the ground controller.

 ### How to run the code

 ```
 jupyter notebook
+open data_prepare_17a_c.ipynb and run notebook
+open data_prepare_17b.ipynb and run notebook
+open data_prepare_17d.ipynb and run notebook
 open figure17.ipynb file and run notebook
 ```